Scott Wagstaff: AFC Wimbledon

 On 11 July 2018 it was announced the Wagstaff had signed with League One side AFC Wimbledon.
 On 26 January, Wagstaff scored two goals in AFC Wimbledon's FA Cup 4th Round defeat of West Ham United at Kingsmeadow.

 Wagstaff was released by the club at the conclusion of the 2019–20 season, having made 72 appearances in all competitions and scoring 6 goals.

 Forest Green Rovers

 On 26 August 2020, Wagstaff joined Forest Green Rovers on a one-year deal.

 On 24 May 2021, it was announced that Wagstaff would leave Forest Green Rovers at the end of the 2020–21 season.

 Aldershot Town

 On 7 October 2021, Wagstaff joined Aldershot Town for the 2021–22 season.

 Bromley

 On 7 January 2022, Wagstaff signed for National League side Bromley.

 On 31 May 2022, it was confirmed that Wagstaff would leave Bromley following the end of his contract.

 Tonbridge Angels

 On 2 October 2022, Wagstaff signed for National League South side Tonbridge Angels.

+Coaching and managerial career

+Tonbridge Angels (caretaker)

+On 31 March 2025, Wagstaff was named caretaker manager of Tonbridge Angels following the departure of former manager Jay Saunders.